Skip to main content

 Credit recommendation:

-In the lower division baccalaureate/associate degree category, 3 semester hours in Early Childhood Education or Pre-K to 6 Education (8/21).
+In the upper division baccalaureate degree category, 3 semester hours in Education, Psychology, or Behavioral Sciences.

 Length: